Before you drive, jet or sail off on your holidays, it’s important to take out travel insurance.

 Your flight is delayed

-Remember (if you can face it) the blanketing of snow in the UK in March?
-It forced thousands of flight cancellations – so we believe a policy should cover you for this inconvenience.
+A blanketing of snow - as sometimes happens in the UK - can cause thousands of flight cancellations, so a policy should cover you for this inconvenience.

 According to the Money Advice Service*, you should look for travel insurance with a minimum cover of £200 for delay.